 Holiday Home Availability Information in Brittany

-The weather in Brittany
+The Weather in Brittany

-Brittany is the western most region of France and is divided into four sub-regions: Finisterre, Cotes d'armor, Morbihan and Ille et Vilaine.
-With a Brittany holiday letting , you have the opportunity to explore the different parts of these sub-regions, depending on which of them you choose.
+Brittany is the westernmost region of France and is divided into four sub-regions: Finistère, Cotes d'Armor, Morbihan and Ille-et-Vilaine.
+With a classic Brittany gîte, you have the opportunity to explore the different parts of these sub-regions, depending on which of them you choose.
 Although each of them has its own atmosphere, Brittany is a destination that has everything in one place: beautiful beaches, historic towns, good food, plenty of opportunities to practice sports, activities for children and a lively night life.

-The way to your holiday in Brittany
+Getting to your Brittany accommodation

-Day trips throughout Brittany
+Day trips around Brittany

 Rennes, the capital of the region, has a vibrant art scene with contemporary works scattered through town and has some very impressive museums, such as the Museum of Fine Arts of Rennes.
 In Carnac, the thousands of neolithic megaliths are a mysterious location worth visiting, while its seaside resort offers relaxing spa treatments at the Thalassotherapy centre.

-Of course, by choosing a Brittany holiday letting for your trip, you will find yourself surrounded by sea, as the region is a peninsula and thus there are many superb beaches to choose from.
+Of course, by choosing a Brittany holiday cottage, you will find yourself surrounded by sea, as the region is a peninsula and thus there are many superb beaches to choose from.
 The Emerald coast, surrounding Saint-Malo and stretching through 120km, has many pleasant beaches perfect for swimming, sailing and sunbathing.
 The town of Perros Guirrec has excellent bathing beaches, spas aplenty and casinos.
 The perfect combination: relaxing during the day will let you get ready for that added excitement in the evenings.